COVID Protocols Quick Link

 Q: I’m ready for my tattoo, now what?

 A: The day has come to get that tattoo (maybe even that first tattoo) you’ve been thinking about for so long!
 But how to begin… hey, no sweat.
-Simply email me to let me know what you have in mind and from there we’ll schedule your consultation, get set with the deposit and schedule the date to breathe life into your new tattoo.
+Simply contact Awen with an Appointment Inquiry, include all requested details and reference images for what you envision – and if the design concept compliments Awen’s artistic style and peaks his creative interest, he’ll be in touch to schedule a consult, get set with the deposit and book the date to breathe life into your new tattoo!

 Q: What is the process for creating and finalizing my design?